uio-bmi/immuneML/docs/source/quickstart/galaxy_yaml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every immuneML analysis takes a dataset as input.
-For the Quickstart tutorial, an example dataset has been prepared and is available through `this Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/quickstart-dataset>`_.
+For the Quickstart tutorial, an example dataset has been prepared and is available through `this Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/quickstart-data>`_.
 Alternatively, the tutorial :ref:`How to make an immuneML dataset in Galaxy` describes in detail how to make an immuneML dataset using your own data.

 This Quickstart dataset Galaxy history contains the following items:

+- 100 repertoire .tsv files in AIRR format.

+- A Collection of repertoires.
+This history element collects the 100 above-mentioned repertoire files in a Galaxy collection.
+  To read how to make your own Galaxy collection, see :ref:`Creating a Galaxy collection of files`.

 - A metadata.csv file.
 The metadata file describes which of the 100 repertoires are diseased and healthy, under the column named 'signal_disease' which contains the values True and False.
   For details about the metadata file, see :ref:`What should the metadata file look like?`.

-- 100 repertoire .tsv files in AIRR format.

-- immuneML dataset: a galaxy collection made using the above-mentioned files.

 Individual files can be inspected by clicking the eyeball icons.
 To import the complete history, click the + icon in the right upper corner.